Prompt Engineering Is Just Good Writing: The Cognitive Transfer of Linguistic Skill

 High Road Transfer

-Writing expertise functions as "High Road Transfer" to AI interaction domains.
-The abstract skills of clarity, structure, and precision transfer across contexts because they address fundamental communication challenges.
+Writing skill works as "High Road Transfer" to AI work.
+The core skills of clarity, structure, and precision transfer across settings because they solve basic communication problems.

 How to Leverage Writing Skills